modernweb-dev/web/CONTRIBUTING.md

 ## Committing Your Changes

-Open WC uses [commitlint](https://github.com/marionebl/commitlint) to standardize commit messages in the project.
-Commit messages must follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
-Open WC uses package name as scope.
+Commit messages must follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) Modern-web uses package name as scope.
 So for example if you fix a _terrible bug_ in the package `@web/test-runner`, the commit message should look like this:

 ```sh
 fix(test-runner): fix terrible bug